Care for Childhood Cancer Survivors

 - Treatment-related factors such as the type and dose of treatment(s) or the type of surgery

-- Patient-related factors such as your child’s gender, age at diagnosis, length of time since diagnosis/treatment, personal and family health history, and health habits
+- Patient-related factors such as your child’s gender, age at diagnosis, length of time since diagnosis/treatment, personal medical history, family medical history, and health habits

-Late effects may be physical, emotional, or cognitive.
+Late effects in children who have been treated for cancer may be physical, emotional, or cognitive.
 Knowing what symptoms to be aware of and when they may occur can help you plan for the needs of your child.
 Not knowing what to expect can cause anxiety for some parents.
 However, for other parents, knowing about late effects that may or may not happen to their child in the future can be overwhelming.
 Many parents find it helpful to ask their child’s doctor what to focus on at each step of their child’s recovery.

 Physical Late Effects